dgutov/robe/README.md

 you can use <kbd>M-.</kbd> to jump to the definition of a given method and <kbd>M-,</kbd> to jump back.

-It looks for the method at point in all known classes and modules.
-If there's none at point or the owner module is ambiguous, asks you to narrow it down.
+It looks for the method or class at point in the loaded environment.
+If it's a method and the receiver is known lexically, it first tries to narrow it down to sub/superclasses or modules as appropriate.
+If the result is ambiguous, it then asks you to pick the module/location.

 ## Install